thewca/wca-regulations/wca-regulations.md

     - 9f12) For "Best of X" rounds, rankings are assessed based on the best result per competitor.
 The following are used to compare results:
         - 9f12a) For timed results, "better" is defined as the shorter time.
         - 9f12b) For Fewest Moves Solving, "better" is defined as the shorter solution length.
-        - 9f12c) For Multiple Blindfolded Solving, rankings are assessed based on number of puzzles solved minus the number of puzzles not solved, where a greater difference is better.
+        - 9f12c) For Multiple Blindfolded Solving, rankings are assessed based on the number of puzzles solved minus the number of puzzles not solved, where a greater difference is better.
 If the difference is less than 0, or if only 1 puzzle is solved, the attempt is considered unsolved (DNF).
 If competitors achieve the same result, rankings are assessed based on total time, where the shorter recorded time is better.
-If competitors achieve the same result and the same time, rankings are assessed based on the number of puzzles the competitors failed to solve, where fewer unsolved puzzles is better.
+If competitors achieve the same result and the same time, rankings are assessed based on the number of puzzles the competitors failed to solve, where fewer unsolved puzzles are better.
     - 9f13) For "Mean of 3" and "Average of 5" rounds, rankings are assessed based on the ordering of the averages/means of the competitors, where "better" is the shorter recorded time.
     - 9f14) For "Mean of 3" and "Average of 5" rounds, if two or more competitors achieve identical average/mean results, rankings are assessed based on the best attempt per competitor, where "better" is defined as the shorter time.
     - 9f15) Competitors who achieve the same result in a round receive an identical ranking for the round.
 - 9g) A Combined Round consists of two phases of attempts, where competitors advance to the second phase if they meet a designated cutoff during the first phase.
-    - 9g2) Whether a competitor proceeds to next phase of a Combined round must be decided by result (all competitors with a better result than x) of the first phase (see [Regulation 9f12](regulations:regulation:9f12)).
+    - 9g2) Whether a competitor proceeds to next phase of a Combined round must be decided by the result (all competitors with a better result than x) of the first phase (see [Regulation 9f12](regulations:regulation:9f12)).
 - 9i) Results of official WCA competitions must be listed on the WCA world rankings.
     - 9i1) The WCA recognizes the following types of regional records: national records, continental records, and world records.
     - 9i2) All the results of a round are considered to take place on the last calendar date of the round.
 If a regional record is broken multiple times on the same calendar date, only the best result is recognized as breaking that regional record.